puppetlabs/puppetserver/README_BRANCHING.md

 In the case of Puppet Server, the `stable` branch maps to the 1.x series of OSS Puppet Server releases.
 These releases are compatible with Puppet 3.x.

-The `master` branch maps to the 2.1.x series of OSS Puppet Server releases.
+The `master` branch maps to the 2.x series of OSS Puppet Server releases.
+The 2.0 release is compatible with Puppet 4.x as part of Puppet Collection 1 (PC1).
-These releases are compatible with Puppet 4.x and Puppet 3.x.
+The 2.1 release and later are intended to be compatible with Puppet 3.x and Puppet 4.x.

 ## Important Notes About Upcoming Releases